 Its perhaps fitting that in one of Burn’s most famous poetry works, To a Mouse, he wrote:

 “The best laid schemes o’ mice an’ men Gang aft a-gley, An’ lea’e us nought but grief an’ pain For promis’d joy.”

 Whether you celebrate Burns Night or not, there’s something in this line that we can all relate to.

-If you are finding that you’re worried and stressed over your debts, it can be hugely uplifting to take the first step of seeking help. you can take comfort knowing that If you do something about your debt today, you don’t need to worry about it tomorrow.
+If you are finding that you’re worried and stressed over your debts, it can be hugely uplifting to take the first step of seeking help.
+You may be able to take comfort knowing that If you do something about your debt today, you don’t need to worry about it tomorrow.